Głubczyce County

 Głubczyce County (powiat głubczycki) is a unit of territorial administration and local government (powiat) in Opole Voivodeship, south-western Poland, on the Czech border.
 It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and largest town is Głubczyce, which lies 53 km south of the regional capital Opole.
 The county also contains the towns of Kietrz, lying 19 km south-east of Głubczyce, and Baborów, 12 km south-east of Głubczyce.

 The county covers an area of 673.1 km2.
 As of 2019, its total population is 45,679, out of which the population of Głubczyce is 12,552, that of Kietrz is 6,005, that of Baborów is 2,905, and the rural population is 24,217.

 Neighbouring counties

 Głubczyce County is bordered by Prudnik County to the north, and Kędzierzyn-Koźle County and Racibórz County to the east.
 It also borders the Czech Republic to the south and west.

 Administrative division

-The county is subdivided into four gminas (three urban-rural and one rural).
+The county is subdivided into four gminas (all urban-rural).
 These are listed in the following table, in descending order of population.